reritom/Flask-PyMongo-Unittest-Guide/README.md

-# Unit testing PyMongo Flask applications with MongoClient
+# Unit testing PyMongo Flask applications with mongomock
 ## Introduction
 This is a niche guide.
 The reason for this guide is that during a project, I needed to find a way to test a simple Flask PyMongo CRUD application.
 While attempting to test, I found little online documentation with regard to how to mock Mongo as part of my unit tests, and found no answers on StackOverflow that worked easily.